mcinglis/notes/software-engineering/what-is-better-code.md

 When changing code, you need to know where to make the change.
 You also want to keep the scope of the change as small as possible.

 **Coupling** is an indicator of the scope of a particular change.
 If two classes are tightly coupled, it means that a change in one is likely to necessitate a change in another.
+A class that is coupled to many classes makes the system harder to change.

+Ability to change conflicts with other facets of readability.